 Type 2 diabetes (T2D) and cognitive impairment are clinical issues characterized by lengthy and often progressive phases of development.
-A recent study evaluated potential links between the risk factors of metabolic syndrome (MetS) and insulin resistance (IR) to cognitive dysfunction in older postmenopausal women.
+A recent study evaluated potential links between the risk factors for T2D and insulin resistance (IR) to cognitive dysfunction in older postmenopausal women.

 Danish researchers assessed data from over 2,000 postmenopausal women enrolled in the Prospective Epidemiological Risk Factor study.
-They found in women with impaired fasting plasma glucose, their risk for developing cognitive dysfunction was 44% greater as compared to women without impaired glucose levels.
+They found those women who had impaired fasting plasma glucose levels, had a 44% increased risk for developing cognitive dysfunction as compared to women without impaired glucose levels.
 Furthermore, the analysis found, in women diagnosed with IR with HOMA-IR thresholds above 2.6 (normal range: 0.5-1.4), there was a 47% increased risk for cognitive dysfunction.

 Why is this clinically relevant?